Customer Support & Editorial Internship (Ongoing)

 - Have a good attitude and sense of humor.
 This has nothing to do with writing jokes or doing stand‐up comedy.
 Rather, it means you can stay patient and polite while answering an angry customer email or working through a tricky problem.

-- Live in Chicago, IL for the summer.
+- Live in Chicago, IL.

 You'll work both remotely and in our office as your class schedule permits.
 This could be a full‐time or part‐time position at $15 an hour, we generally expect 20–30 hours/week.
 We're happy to help you receive college course credit.